EU AI Act Omnibus: What Irish Firms Need to Know

 Step 5: Assign a named owner

-Choose one partner or senior manager who is responsible for keeping the AI inventory up to date, updating the policy when tools change, and keeping a simple record of who has been trained and when.
-Given the AI Act's and GDPR's accountability requirements, firms should expect regulators to seek explanations of how AI is used in their operations, what safeguards are in place, and who is responsible for overseeing AI governance.
+Choose one owner or senior manager who is responsible for keeping the AI inventory up to date, updating the policy when tools change, and keeping a simple record of who has been trained and when.
+Given the AI Act's and GDPR's accountability requirements, businesses should expect regulators to seek explanations of how AI is used in their operations, what safeguards are in place, and who is responsible for overseeing AI governance.

 In summary